-All residents are required to purchase the minimum meal plan associated with their residence hall.
+All residents are required to purchase a meal plan.
 Plans vary depending on the residence hall the student chooses to live in.
-A student is allowed to increase their meal by request.
-Students who would like to appeal the meal plan requirement based on documented medical needs can reach out to the Director of Dining Services at jenkinhe@stthom.edu.

-Meal plans can be used in all dining facilities on campus.
-Funds cannot be used for catering events, nor can they be transferred to other accounts.
+Students who would like to appeal the meal plan requirement based on documented medical needs, can do so in writing to the Assistant Vice President for Students Affairs - deanofstudents@stthom.edu.
+Meal plans can be used in all dining facilities on campus; however, funds cannot be used for catering events, nor can they be transferred to other accounts.
+Questions about Dining Services or student meal plans can be directed to the Assistant Vice President for Student Affairs.